The Creativity of Text-to-Image Generation: The Human Creativity of Text-to-Image Generation

 Dedicated online communities have emerged around text-based generative art.
-Members in these communities share their artworks (and sometimes the prompts).
-Online communities around text-based art include, for instance, Midjourney \cite{midjourney}, Reddit's /r/Media\-Synthesis, and Twitter.

-The key roles of members in the emerging text-based generative art community can be described as follows: \begin{enumerate} \item The community is enabled by \textit{innovators and technology leaders}.
-For instance, Ryan Murdock and Katherine Crowson generously shared their software code as open source which has advanced the field of text-based generative art, as mentioned in Section \ref{sec:TTIS}. \item Not every innovator publishes their code on Google Colab.
-This is where \textit{porters} step in and convert code from repositories on GitHub to executable notebooks on Google Colab.
-Since the field moves quickly, porters often refer to their notebooks as ``rushed'' or ``dirty'' implementations.
-This is also done as a way to not diminish the effort of the software code's original creator. \item \textit{Conservators} seek to preserve the code created by innovators in, for instance, GitHub repositories. \item \textit{Service and resource providers} create resources and applications using the open source code provided by innovators. \item \textit{Practitioners} (enthusiasts, hobbyists, but also artists) use the notebooks provided by innovators and the systems provided by service providers to generate digital images and artworks. \end{enumerate} The above roles in the community are fluid.
-An innovator, for instance, may briefly take the role of a porter to make a new technology available in a Colab notebook and advance the field.
+Members in these communities share their prompts and artworks (or even generate images in the community itself).
+These online communities include, for instance, Reddit's /r/Media\-Synthesis, Twitter, Midjourney~\cite{midjourney}, and many other Discord-based communities.
+Discord, in particular, has proven useful to the formation of communities as it allows to quickly spin up a chat-based community around a certain topic.
+The key roles of members in the broader text-to-image online community can be described as follows: \begin{enumerate} \item The community is enabled by \textit{innovators} who introduce novel techniques and technologies to the community.
+For instance, Ryan Murdock and Katherine Crowson generously shared their software code as open source which has significantly advanced the field of text-to-image generation, as mentioned in Section~\ref{sec:TTIS}. \item Not every innovator publishes their code in Colab notebooks.
+This is where \textit{porters} step in and convert code from repositories on GitHub to executable notebooks on Colab.
+Since the field moves quickly, porters often refer to their notebooks as ``quick,'' ``rushed,'' or ``dirty'' implementations to not diminish the effort of the software code's original creator. \item \textit{Conservators} seek to preserve the code created by innovators in, for instance, GitHub repositories. \item \textit{Service and resource providers} create resources and applications using the open source code provided by innovators. \item \textit{Practitioners} (enthusiasts, hobbyists, but also artists) use the notebooks and tools provided by innovators and the systems provided by service providers to generate digital images and artworks. \end{enumerate} The above roles in the community are fluid.
+For instance, an innovator may briefly take the role of a porter to make a new technology available in a Colab notebook and advance the field.